oleoneto/django-clite/README.md

 django-admin startapp radio
 ```

-The equivalent command in the `djangle-cli` is:
+The equivalent command in the `django-clite` is:
 ```
 D new project mywebsite blog radio
 ```